shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 3, you gain the following option for your Bond Affinity:

--   Conserving: You can cast this spell without expending a spell slot, as long as the spell isn’t being upcast.
+-   Conserving: After casting this spell, regain spell slot points equal to this spell’s printed level.

 # Ability Score Improvement

 When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 As normal, you can't increase an ability score above 20 using this feature.
+However, you may increase your chosen spellcasting ability by 1, even if it goes above 20, if you decrease another ability by 1 when you do so.

 # Reality Warper